Show more

 Québec’s VaxiCode Verif: Forged Digital Signatures

 Like many COVID certificate apps used worldwide, the digital vaccine passport issued by Québec, Canada, uses QR codes containing the necessary vaccination data combined with digital signatures.
 The digital signature features asymmetric cryptography, using two keys.
-Theoretically, this guarantees that the validator app doesn’t identify fake credentials as legit.
+Theoretically, this guarantees that the validator app doesn’t identify fake credentials as legitimate.

 A cybersecurity expert still managed to fool VaxiCode Verif relatively easily.
-He generated a key pair and made the public key available at a given website.
+He generated a key pair and made the public key available on a given website.
 Then he created two QR codes.
 One was posing as a valid digital vaccine passport containing the public key and a plain fake COVID certificate.
 Then he presented the QR code with the public key to the app.
 It correctly rejected it as a valid COVID certificate but, simultaneously, forcefully downloaded the public key.
 After that, the app verified the other fake digital vaccine passport as being valid.

 We should add that the app’s developers reacted quickly.
 Soon after the incident, they released a new version that eliminated the problem.